 Selecting music is the last step of the Photo Story digital book report project, and the music should relate to the theme or genre of the book.
 For example, since the novel, Dairy Queen by Catherine Gilbert Murdock is set in the midwest and on a dairy farm, I chose country music for the Photo Story project.
 Encourage students to be creative in their music choices, but to not let the tune over-power the narration and images.
 Here is an example of a completed Photo Story project.

 At the end of the work, ask students to include a visual or auditory recommendation or rating of the book.
 Would they give the novel four out of five stars, or a “thumbs up”?
 Have the students rate the book, and recommend it to friends.
 Students can also use the last slide to include other titles that are similiar to the book reviewed on their Photo Story digital book report.
 Each of thse steps are what many book reviews on websites include, and you can tie this application to real world uses of book reviews.
 Photo Story is a great way to bring technology into your classroom, and will update book reports into the digital age!

-Book Reports and Book Reviews Using Photo Story 3
+This post is part of the series: Book Reports and Book Reviews Using Photo Story 3

 Book reports and reviews get a much needed update when presented in a video format.
 Photo Story 3 is an excellent software for students to use when creating book reports or book reviews.